microsoft/powerbi-visuals-webpack-plugin/README.md

 # powerbi-visuals-webpack-plugin

-This plugin allows developing custom visuals by using webpack for assembly visual package.
+This plugin allows developing custom visuals by using webpack to build a visual package.

 Provides following functionality:

 * Create assets for developer server
 * Create *.pbiviz package.

-##How to use the plugin
+## How to use the plugin

 ### Plugin options